 A great way of building your skills along with your confidence, it’s also likely to double your potential flying time, given the UK’s often gloomy climate.

-This limited form of rating is not normally recognised outside the UK but a lot simpler to obtain than the full Instrument Rating.
+This limited form of rating is not normally recognised outside the UK but a lot simpler to obtain than the full Instrument Rating and for most UK-based pilots the majority of their time is spent in UK airspace.
+You can find out more about our full Instrument Rating training via the CBIR route here.

 You must have had at least 4 hours of dual instruction in instrument flying, or satisfy the Head of Training that your instrument flying is ‘at an equivalent and satisfactory standard’.
 In addition, The pilot must have completed 25 hours post-PPL flying before the rating can be issued.